Last updated November 2025

 If the value is borderline or the case is weak, we often negotiate down to petit theft or trespass — avoiding a felony conviction.

-π Charged With Third-Degree Grand Theft in Florida?
-We Fight Back
+📞 Charged With Grand Theft in Florida?
+Don’t Plead Guilty Without a Fight.

 One mistake shouldn’t define your life.
 Let’s protect your future.

-π Charged With Third-Degree Grand Theft in Florida?
-We Fight Back
+📞 Charged With Grand Theft in Florida?
+Don’t Plead Guilty Without a Fight.

 Property valued at \$750–\$20,000 or specific items like vehicles, firearms, or construction equipment.